-- 1. Settings for the corresponding policies

-- 2. Individual recipients or notification groups

-- 3. Notification methods (email, net send)

-- 4. Outgoing SMTP server (only required for email messages)

-- 5. Settings for the corresponding rules

-NOTE: Assign the operator role to personnel who are qualified to receive notification messages.
+- 1. Settings for the corresponding policies (see Understanding Real-Time Monitoring Policies for details) - 2.
+Individual recipients or notification groups - 3.
+Notification methods - 4.
+Outgoing SMTP server (only required for email messages) - 5.
+Settings for the corresponding rules - NOTE: Associate your recipient objects with people who are qualified to receive notifications about incidents.

 Messages can be addressed to individual recipients or to notification groups into which recipients are organized.
 For detailed information about notification groups, see Notification Groups below.

 Before you select email as the policy's notification method, ensure that an outgoing SMTP server is specified for the InTrust server that performs real-time monitoring.